algosup/2022-2023-project-1-smart-signage-Project-2-group/Technical.md

 ## 1. Introduction

 ### A. Overview
-SignAll, a manifacturing company of luminous signage need a smart device for their product.
+SignAll, a manifacturing company of luminous signage needs a smart device for their product.
 The Goal is to propose a devise with some customisation, setting and smart fuctionality for offer a better control of luminous signal.
 In this technical, It has every technology, technical information needed for creating of device.